hyperagent.js is a JavaScript library for consuming HAL hypermedia APIs in the browser.

 Resource#fetch([options])

-Loads the document from the URL provided and enabled the access via props
+Loads the document from the URL provided and enabled the access via props,

-.
+links, and embedded.
 Returns a chainable promise.

 (new Resource('http://example.com/')).fetch().then(function (api) {